Free Maryland Criminal & Arrest Record Search (All MD Counties)

 For a larger overview, there is also the option to search the national sex offender registry through the United States Department of Justice’s National Sex Offender Public website.

-An Overview of Maryland Laws & Statutes on Criminal Records & Arrest Records
+An Overview of Maryland Laws & Statutes on Criminal & Arrest Records

 Criminal records searches must comply with state and federal laws that dictate what is released, how it’s released, and who can view the information.